At this point in the season, Zach Budda doesn’t need to make much tweaking to his game.

 -It might’ve been disappointing for coach Steve Reichardt that Zach Budda was the only Oriole to qualify for the state track meet, but he isn’t going to let that belittle what the team accomplished this year.

-Page 2 of 2 - “It wasn’t the results we wanted.
+“It wasn’t the results we wanted.
 We were really surprised, we thought we could sneak a couple more in, and we were close to sneaking a couple more in,”?Reichardt said.
 “But you know, it is what it is.
 We felt good about how the kids competed, and that’s true all year long.”

 To help Budda, Reichardt is trying to keep things simple in the final week.